 Each year, by Nov.
 30th, you must complete the relevant program incentive form by going to PeopleSoft HCM, clicking on the Wellness Tile, then selecting “Wellness Program Completion” from the menu on the left, and then navigating to the tab for the specific program area.
 Complete the forms that represent the healthy behaviors you have participated in to attest that you are eligible to receive the incentive(s).
 Read each form, check the applicable response box and make sure you click the “save” button at the bottom to complete the form.

-Each fall, all benefits-eligible faculty and staff can complete the Biometric Screening and Health Risk Assessment processes to learn more about their health.
+Each fall, all benefits-eligible faculty and staff can complete any of the health screenings and assessments, and any of the programs, offered by the Wellness Department to learn more about their health.
 However, only faculty and staff covered by a university medical plan AND who complete all three wellness activities will receive incentives.
 See the Faculty & Staff Wellness FAQ page for more information.